 Texas is one of a few states in this country that establishes parenting/visitation orders as part of the child support establishment process after the hearing.

 Request A Free Consultation

 If you need more information about your child visitation rights, enforcement or modification, you are in good hands.
 Our attorneys are standing by to help you understand your rights and fight for them.
-Call us today at 713-423-6757 or send an email to schedule a free, 30-minute consultation to learn more about your specific case.
+Call us today at 713-423-6757 or send an email to schedule a free consultation to learn more about your specific case.
 We look forward to learning more about your situation and how we can help.